DKT15/password-generator-challenge/README.md

 ## Installation

 Using the live link will enable you to use this application.
 Right-click and then select 'inspect.'
 Afterwards, go to the 'console' tab.
 This will show you what I have printed on the console.
+A link to the website: https://dkt15.github.io/password-generator-challenge/

 ## Usage